selimslab/selimslab.github.io/_posts/work/2020-2-9-problem-solving.md

 Put your own oxygen mask on first.

 “If you find yourself in a hole, stop digging.” – Will Rogers

- ---

-hard problems demand imagining easier versions not spinning wheels
+hard problems demand imagining easier versions, not spinning wheels